Today’s opening times

 Why do I need to remove the asbestos before Everest will install my new products?

 Asbestos becomes harmful when it is disturbed.
 Some home improvements can pose a risk of disturbing the materials, which can put our customers and staff at risk.
-Everest are proud to Fit The Best and maintain very high health and safety standards.
+Everest maintain very high health and safety standards.
 Our preferred option would be to leave it in place, if we can complete the work without disturbing it.
 This is not always possible depending on the proposed work.

 Can I remove the asbestos myself?